How to Garden With 5-Gallon Buckets

 5-Gallon Bucket Gardening Tips and Tricks

 • Companion plants.
-Companion plants are beneficial and can help keep nasty bugs away while attracting good ones.
+Companion plants are beneficial and help keep nasty bugs away while attracting good ones.

 Seeds or Live Plants?